canonical/observability/decision-records/2025-03-20--node-exporter-otelcol-adr.md

 ## Decision

-Based on the previous analysis, the decision is to follow the second approach: *"Only one `otelcol` + `node-exporter` binaries per `cos-collector` charm (and per principal charm and host)"*.
+Based on the previous analysis, the decision is to follow the second approach: *"Only one `otelcol` + `node-exporter` binaries per `otel-collector` charm (and per principal charm and host)"*.

 These binaries will be managed by theirs own snaps as shown in **Alternative 2** of the first approach.

+### Regular deployment: Only one `otel-collector` charm

-With that said, a normal deployment with more than one principal charms related to a subordinate `cos-collector` charm lookd like this:
+With that said, a regular deployment with more than one principal charms related to a subordinate `otel-collector` charm looks like this: